-Unlike planting zone 3, zone 4 has a shorter growing season due to the early frost date of late September, and the frost sticks around until mid-May.
+Unlike planting zones 3, planting zones 4 has a shorter growing season due to the early frost date of late September, and the frost sticks around until mid-May.
 The growing season starts in June and goes until September, and this means you want to plant things like kale, onions, cabbage, brussel sprouts, summer squash, carrots, beans, and corn.

 Flowers do alright in this zone as long as they bloom in the middle summer months and are ready to cut back and winter by September.
-This can be tricky, but the best plants include:
+This can be tricky, but the best plants for this planting zone include:

 - White Fir – This is a dwarf evergreen shrub that has blue-green needles that curve slightly at the ends.
 It only grows an inch per year, and it has a maximum height of 18 inches tall.
 There is no pruning required, and it makes a nice ornamental shrub alongside your home.